 If you decide to buy the DUO pot, you also have the chance to reduce the clutter in your kitchen since it can replace up to seven appliances.
 This can be used as a pressure cooker, slow cooker, rice cooker, steamer, saute, yogurt maker, and warmer.

-Furthermore, the device comes with 14 pre-set smart programs that let you cook a wide array of delicious meals with just the press of a button.
+Furthermore, the device comes with 14 pre-set smart programs that let you cook a wide array of delicious meals like Instant Pot Japanese Curry or Sausage and Potatoes with just the press of a button.
 And, if you want to customize the cooking, you can play with the time, pressure, and temperature settings.
 Moreover, the pot is equipped with a third-generation processor that monitors all the variable settings and makes adjustments to deliver perfect results.

 Lastly, the DUO pot is safe to use (there are 10 safety mechanisms in place) and comes with several useful accessories.
 Also, I have to mention that, once a cooking cycle is complete, the pot goes automatically into ‘Food Warmer’ mode to keep everything ready for dinner.
 There’s also a Delay Timer which lets you postpone the beginning of the cooking cycle until it’s most convenient.

 - The most popular model among Instant Pot users